drucloud/drupalForAndroidSDK/README.md

 Installation
 ==================
-You need to use
+You need below for this project:

 Android studio 0.3.+ Gradle 1.8

-up for this project.

 The project implement with gradle, so please gradle sync before compile the project.
 Since Android studio is actively changed, the build.gradle may got something not functioning.